Carlo Caffarra

-Carlo Caffarra (1 June 1938 – 6 September 2017) was an Italian prelate of the Catholic Church.
-He was Archbishop of Bologna from 2003 until 2015, when he retired.
+Carlo Caffarra (1 June 1938 – 6 September 2017) was an Italian Catholic prelate who served as Archbishop of Bologna from 2003 until 2015.
 His previous positions included President of the Pontifical John Paul II Institute for Studies on Marriage and Family from 1981 to 1995 and Archbishop of Ferrara-Comacchio from 1995 to 2003.
-He was created a Cardinal in the consistory of 24 March 2006 by Pope Benedict XVI.
+He was created a cardinal on 24 March 2006 by Pope Benedict XVI.

 Early life

 Caffarra was born on 1 June 1938 in Samboseto di Busseto (province of Parma), Emilia Romagna.
 He was educated at the Episcopal Seminary of Fidenza and the Pontifical Gregorian University in Rome, where he completed a doctorate in Canon law.
 He was ordained a priest on 2 July 1961 in Rome.

 Beginning in 1965, he taught moral theology in the seminaries of Fidenza and Parma and later at the Studio Teologico Accademico Bolognese, the Università Cattolica in Milan, and at the Theological Faculty of Northern Italy.
 His academic specialty was the moral doctrine of marriage and the bioethics of human procreation.
 He also taught medical ethics in the Faculty of Medicine and Surgery at the Università Cattolica's campus in Rome.

 Pope Paul VI named him a member of the International Theological Commission where he served from 1974 to 1984.
 In 1980, Pope John Paul II named him an expert advisor to the Synod of Bishops on Marriage and the Family.
 He was the first President of the Pontifical John Paul II Institute for Studies on Marriage and Family from its establishment in 1980 until 1995 and founded sections of the same institute in the United States, Spain and Mexico.
 John Paul II appointed him a consultor to the Congregation for the Doctrine of the Faith in 1983.
 He was an advisor to John Paul II on sexual issues.

+In the 1980s Sister Lucia addressed a letter to him in which she predicted “there will come a time when the decisive confrontation between the Kingdom of God and Satan will take place over marriage and the family.”